 Our new mission is to partner with community and County organizations across North Carolina to establish programs to focus on eliminating the suffering and euthanasia of dogs and cats.
 Details of these programs are below:

-- offer high quality surgeries and post-surgical care.
+- Offer high quality surgeries and post-surgical care.

-- be affordable and easy to use.
+- Be affordable and easy to access.

 Pet Food Pantry